mullue/timeseries_blog/4_Anomaly_detection_with_RCF_and_DeepAR/Readme.md

 ![](imgs/kinesis.png)

-The graph below shows the anomaly scores and the amount to which each column contributed.
-The graph at the bottom shows the portion to which each column contributed to the anomaly score.
+The graphs below shows the anomaly score and how each column attributed it.
 We can see that the number of clicks contributes a lot in general.
-And when the number of clicks or visitors does not change significantly, the number of pages contributes the most after 22:00 on 5th March.
+And when the number of clicks or visitors does not change significantly, after 22:00, 5th March, the number of pages contributes the most.

 ![](imgs/attribution.png)